After watching the latest trailer of the Steve Jobs movie, I can’t wait to watch it.

-However, one thing that really strikes me about Apple is the leadership Lessons I have learnt from Steve Jobs.
+However, one thing that really strikes me about Apple is the leadership lessons I have learned from Steve Jobs.
 Like him or dislike him – but you will agree that he was one of the most influential visionaries of the last few decades.

-Here are some of the key Leadership lessons that I have learnt from reading Steve Jobs’ biography.
+Here are some of the key Leadership lessons that I have learned from reading Steve Jobs’ biography.

 “Do you want to sell sugar water for the rest of your life, or do you want to come with me and change the world?”